darqos/darqos/doc/pim.md

 These objects should all be implemented by the Entity Service.
 The Entity service could, and probably should, support two-way sync, allowing it to eg. update your CardDAV provider (eg. Google).

+## Lookup
+These relationships can be browsed by following links presented in the various type viewers for these types.
+They should also populate the history service with events, and the index service with textual names, addresses, notes, etc.